atulp4/Customer-Segmenation/README.md

 11. The capstone project included presentations of different stages of the solution which were divided into three reviews :

-      - Review 1 - Capstone Project - NAJM - Final Deck.pptx
+      - Review 1 - Capstone Project - NAJM - Final Deck.pdf
       - Review 2 - Capstone Project - NAJM - Final Deck.pdf
-      - Review 3 - Capstone Project - NAJM - Final Deck.pptx
+      - Review 3 - Capstone Project - NAJM - Final Deck.pdf

-12. Wrote a paper and submitted to the universsity for my final year practicum (graded)
+12. Wrote a paper and submitted to the university for final year practicum (graded)

       - Customer_Segmentation_PAPER.pdf